joshhornby/joshhornby.github.io/_posts/2021-01-24-notes-on-an-elegant-puzzle.md

 Another bit I keep returning to is the simple framework for presenting to senior management (Chapter 3).
 It's not just about "sounding smart", it's about building trust, showing that you understand the trade-offs, and making it easy for others to support your decisions.
 I'll probably do a deeper dive on this alone.

-For engineers: build a real relationship with your manager.
+For engineers, build a real relationship with your manager.
 Larson lists the things your manager should know about you:

 - What problems you're trying to solve
 - What you like to work on